How Much Does It Cost to Replace Airbags?

 Why Airbag Replacement Is Necessary

 Airbags save lives.
 They reduce the risk of injury during accidents.
 If your airbags deploy, they must be replaced.
-Deployed airbags cannot be reused.
-Also, if your airbag warning light is on, it means there is an issue.
-Ignoring it can be dangerous.
-Airbags may not work when needed.
+Deployed airbags cannot be reused and should be replaced by an authorized technician (U.S. NHTSA, Air Bags page, accessed Aug 2025).

 Safety Concerns